aaronmyatt/pdwebsite/examples/gettingStarted/1-installationBeginner.md

   - `irm https://deno.land/install.ps1 | iex`

 ## Install Pipedown
-Once Deno is available on your system we can use Deno to install Pipedown.
+Deno provides a useful feature to install scripts globally on your system with a customisable alias:

 `deno install -Arfg -n pd jsr:@pd/pdcli`

-This will install Pipedown globally on your system.
-Pipedown will be available anywhere by just running the `pd` command.
-You can customise the command name by using a different `-n` option value: `deno install -Arfg -n {your_name} jsr:@pd/pdcli`
+This will install Pipedown globally.
+Pipedown can be run using the `pd` command.
+You can customise the command name by providing a different `-n` option: `deno install -Arfg -n {your_name} jsr:@pd/pdcli`

 Running `pd --help` on your system should display the following: